How to Prevent Indoor Cats from Escaping

 Understanding the reasons why your cat wants to escape is the first step towards learning how to keep a cat indoors.
 Below, we’ll discuss a few preventative measures that explain how to stop a cat from going outside.

 If possible, try to block access to your cat’s preferred escape route.
-A tall baby gate is a good option.
-While most cats will be able to jump over it, the gate will buy you some time to get through the front door before your cat can slip out behind you.
+A tall indoor enclosure is a good option.
+While most cats will be able to jump over it, the walls will buy you some time to get through the front door before your cat can slip out behind you.

 If your cat is escaping constantly, getting them spayed or neutered might be necessary.
 When a young cat suddenly wants to go outside, it could be because they are searching for a mate (this is particularly true for male cats).
 Once you rule this out, it’s time to start behavior training:

 - Clap your hands when you see your cat clawing at the door to get out, making the doorway seem as unappealing as possible.
 Be sure to stop as soon as you see your cat walking away from the door and reward them with a treat.

 - To keep your cat away from the door, try Motion-Activated Pet Deterrents—orange or lemon sprays work well, as most cats do not like the smell of citrus.